Mitshah2406/PICT_CODESIMULATORS/README.md

 ## ```EcoSaathi``` - A Waste Management Project

-# Route Optimization Module using Capacitated Vehicle Routing Problem
+# Route Optimization using Capacitated Vehicle Routing Problem

 Optimizing Garbage Collection Routes for the pickup trucks using Google Maps API, Capacitated Vehicle Routing Problem, Distance Matrix API, Directions API, Geocoding API

-## Showing Optimized Route For 4 trucks using 13 bins spread accross the city
+## Showing Optimized Route For 4 trucks using 13 bins spread across the city
 <img width="1257" alt="image" src="https://github.com/Mitshah2406/PICT_CODESIMULATORS/assets/84562856/4790a3f6-5079-4f6d-b0b7-db266df250e7">

-## Each Icon also have a pin with details of the location such as depot or bin
+## Each icon also has a pin with details of the location such as garbage depot or bin
 <img width="1253" alt="image" src="https://github.com/Mitshah2406/PICT_CODESIMULATORS/assets/84562856/24c180e4-39d1-4a7d-803d-90015000f58f">

 ## The Route of each truck